gradycooke/Problem-Solving-Lab/README.md

 This repository is a growing collection of exploratory coding projects and algorithmic challenges focused on math, logic, and computational thinking.
 It serves as a space to develop and refine problem-solving skills through hands-on programming in Python.

+## Current Projects

-## Current Project: Prime Number Analysis
+### Prime Number Analysis (`Prime_Numbers.ipynb`)

-The first notebook in the lab, `Prime_Numbers.ipynb`, includes a suite of tools for exploring the behavior and distribution of prime numbers.
+The first notebook in the lab includes a suite of tools for exploring the behavior and distribution of prime numbers.
 It answers questions like:

 - How many primes exist up to a given number?
 - What is the sum, product, and average gap of those primes?